 The fundamental purpose of branding is to distinguish your products over the alternatives.
 Before the internet, consumers didn’t have that many products to choose from.
 If you wanted a face moisturizer, you would simply go down to your local store and choose from the five or six products on offer.
 Nowadays, you can choose from thousands of moisturizers at the click of a button from anywhere in the world.
 Needless to say, it’s essential that you create a powerful brand and protect it with a strong brand management strategy.

 One of the hardest parts of building a brand is getting employee buy-in.
 For your brand to feel authentic, it needs to represent the values and ideas of the whole business, not just the marketing team.
-When you have employee buy-in, everyone in the business understands the brand and proudly stands behind it, making employee retention somewhat easier than it would be if the product meant nothing or little to your team.
+When you have employee buy-in, everyone in the business understands the brand purpose and proudly stands behind it, making employee retention somewhat easier than it would be if the product meant nothing or little to your team.

 Increased Sales & Loyalty